christopherahern/GAM-DH/README.md

 Philadelphian English speakers.

 The data file contains the following columns:
 * File - A code to uniquely identify individual speakers.
-The two digits after PH indicate the year of recording.
 * code - The auditory code for pronunciation of DH, as assigned in [Tamminga (2014)]().
 Takes the following values:
   * 1 - fricative (them)
   * 2 - affricate (dthem)
-  * 9 - absent ('em)
   * 0 - stop/flap (dem)
+  * 9 - absent ('em) (has already been excluded from dataset)
 * PrevDH - The value of "code" for the previous token.
-Note that this does not always correspond to the previous row in the file; if there was an interruption PrevDH will be NA.
+Note that this does not necessarily correspond to the previous row in the file.
 * Lag - The time elapsed in seconds between the current and previous token (i.e. between code and PrevDH).
 * Seg_Start - The timestamp of the left edge of the DH segment in the FAVE-aligned Praat textgrid, in seconds.
 * Seg_End - The timestamp of the right edge of the DH segment in the FAVE-aligned Praat textgrid, in seconds.